• Skip to primary navigation

 While your batter is resting, heat your griddle so it’s hot when you add your first scoop of batter.

-gluten-free blueberry yogurt pancakes on the griddle cooking
+pancakes cooking on griddle

 Once all your batter is cooked, working in batches, get ready to enjoy one delicious, fluffy, and creamy pancake!